henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/SSL-issues.md

 # Troubleshoot MSAL for iOS and macOS TLS/SSL issues

-This article provides information to help you troubleshoot issues that you may come across while using the [Microsoft Authentication Library (MSAL) for iOS and macOS](reference-v2-libraries.md)
+This article provides information to help you troubleshoot issues that you may come across while using the Microsoft Authentication Library (MSAL) for iOS and macOS.

 ## Network issues